ibm-cloud-docs/dns/manage-dns-zone-records.md

 * TXT (Text) Records
 * SRV (Service) Records

-To add a record to a DNS Zone from the DNS Edit Zone page, select the resource type from the **Resource Type** list, complete the requested fields, and click the **Add Record** button.
+To add a record to a DNS Zone from the DNS Edit Zone page, select the resource type from the **Resource Type** list, complete the requested fields, and click **Add Record**.
 Refer to the following table for information on which fields are required for the record type.

 | Field | Description |
 |-----------|----------|